 IMAGE CREDITS Great Chartist Meeting on Kennington Common, 10 April 1848 (detail).
 Photo by William Kilburn.
 Kinki Club, Bologna.
 Photo Graziella Ronchi for Spaghetti Disco, Red Gallery, London, Oct 2016.
 Poster for Sharing Diverse Practices on Common Ground, 10 June 2017 (detail), by Rachel Ara.
 Gabriel Cornelius von Max Monkeys as Judges of Art (detail).
 Oil on canvas, 85 × 107 cm.

 ART&CRITIQUE was a peer-led alternative art education network dedicated to critical engagement with art practice, theory and research.
-It was founded in November 2015 and based at The Field New Cross and Larc in Whitechapel.
+It was founded in November 2015 and based at The Field and LARC.
 We employed collaborative, co-operative and collective models of pedagogy and organisation and fostered alternative models of art education in a series of public events.
 Continue reading ART&CRITIQUE (2015-2019)→

 The STUDIO CRIT was an opportunity for artists, curators, designers, film-makers and other producers to present their work to an audience of peers for discussion and feedback.
 These events were free and open to everyone.
 Please scroll down for the guidelines and event archive.
 Continue reading STUDIO CRITIQUE→